mozilla/application-services/components/support/nimbus-cli/README.md

 - `NIMBUS_V6_URL` the host for the Experimenter, used as a basis for the calls to `/api/v6`; a default is supplied.
 - `NIMBUS_V6_URL_STAGE` the host for the staging Experimenter, used as a basis for the calls to `/api/v6`; a default is supplied.
 - `NIMBUS_MANIFEST_CACHE` the directory where remote Feature Manifests are cached.
 A temp directory is used as default.
+- `NIMBUS_CLI_SERVER_HOST` the IP address the server is on; defaults to the local IP address derived from the network interface.
+- `NIMBUS_CLI_SERVER_PORT` the port the server is on; defaults to 8080.